David M. Johnson

 - [email protected]

 As assistant dean for pro bono & advocacy programs, David M. Johnson administers the law school’s pro bono program in which students volunteer their talents to various legal entities benefiting the poor and the public interest.
-He also oversees the Law School's advocacy programs by advising the three Skills Boards (Moot Court, Mock Trial and Alternative Dispute Resolution), overseeing fourteen on-campus competitions, and coaching/assisting students with numerous off-campus competitions throughout the world.
-Dean Johnson teaches or has taught the following courses at GW Law: ADR Competition, Commercial Paper, Introduction to Advocacy, Law Students in Court, Legal Drafting, Legal Research and Writing, Mock Trial Competition, and Moot Court.
+He also oversees the law school's advocacy programs by advising the three Skills Boards (Moot Court, Mock Trial and Alternative Dispute Resolution), hosting ten competitions, and coaching/assisting students with numerous off-campus competitions against other schools.
+Our Moot Court Program is consistently ranked as one of the finest in the country.
+Dean Johnson teaches or has taught the following courses at GW Law: ADR Competition, Commercial Paper, Contracts, Introduction to Advocacy, Legal Drafting, Legal Research and Writing, Mock Trial Competition, Moot Court, and the Rising for Justice legal clinic.

 From 2001 to 2009, Dean Johnson served as both senior assistant and assistant dean for student affairs.
 Prior to joining the Law School in 2001, he was the director of special events and continuing legal education at American University’s Washington College of Law, where he also taught the first-year legal writing course.
 Previously, he was the director of career services and an adjunct professor teaching commercial paper, secured transactions, and debtor-creditor rights at the David A. Clarke School of Law at the University of the District of Columbia.